 Custom, stick-built ADUs can be configured to be the exact size and shape to work with your property.
 L-shaped or even U-shaped ADUs are actually common to work with limited backyard space.
 Construction is completed on site and doesn't rely on cranes.
 As long as we have a doorway's worth of width to walk through, we can build on your property!

 Which type will have a better return on investment?

 In the Bay Area, you’re sitting on some of the most valuable land in the country, and you should think about the return on investment for your ADU, both in equity and cash terms.

-Equity: If you need to obtain financing, what how will the bank appraise a prefab unit vs. real site-built construction?
+Equity: If you need to obtain financing, how favorably will the bank appraise a prefab unit vs. real site-built construction?
 If you eventually plan to sell the home, how will a buyer value it versus a custom ADU that is architecturally designed to fit your property?

 Cash: If you plan on renting out the ADU, how easy will it be to attract and retain great tenants?
 How will the construction hold up to the wear and tear of renters and move in / move out days?